 - Managing the New Product Development and New Product Introduction process from the supply chain perspective

 - Proposing or setting supply chain policies and standards (lot sizes, lot frequencies, movement frequencies, inventory levels, supply chain buffers, sourcing rules, etc.)

 - Defining Functional Process Excellence and functional standards

 - Defining and managing supply chain improvement projects

 The SCSC must develop and deploy a set of KPIs and analysis tools that specifically measure and analyze the cross-functional flow of information and product through the business.
 It also needs to measure and report on the overall supply chain performance.
 The usual key outcome measures are:

 Achieving Supply Chain Excellence

 To fulfill these responsibilities, supply chain managers need to tap into the power of Big Data analytics.
-In addition to their functional S.M.A.R.T (Specific, Measurable, Attainable, Realistic, and Timely) KPI scorecards, managers need a flexible diagnostic tool that allows them to model, analyse, and visualise the end-to-end supply chain process.
-They need the ability to drill down to analyse and find root causes for poor performance and recommend corrective actions.
+In addition to their functional S.M.A.R.T (Specific, Measurable, Attainable, Realistic, and Timely) KPI scorecards, managers need a flexible diagnostic tool that allows them to model, analyze, and visualise the end-to-end supply chain process.
+They need the ability to drill down to analyze and find root causes for poor performance and recommend corrective actions.
 This is where supply chain analytics comes to the fore; it helps managers perform the following: